-This course focuses on developing student ability to use English in an academic environment.
-It refines students' writing skills; helps students develop academic reading skills using texts on academic topics; improves their ability to take notes from lectures and readings; helps students develop skills to speak on academic topics.
+This course focuses on developing student ability to use English in a college setting.
+It refines students' writing and reading skills; improves their ability to understand spoken language and delivering an oral presentation in a college setting; develops their ability to express themselves at an effective operational level of proficiency.